Search This Blog

 There weren't any.

 I drove slowly through villages and hamlets, eventually even looking for a Formula 1 hotel, but the I learned that in rural France, the hamlets don't even have street lights.
-It was about this time that I decided to I would join the (then still new) web group of couchsurfers.
+It was about this time that I decided to join the (then still new) web group of couchsurfers.

 As I continued to drive into the night, looking for a door to knock on for a bed to rent, my stomach made its own knocks after the rich meal.
 Another hamlet, another total lack of doors to knock on, while my stomach was now using its fist on a figurative toilet door.
 "Open up!"